risingwavelabs/risingwave-docs-legacy/docs/guides/connector-astra-streaming.md

 ## Set up Astra Streaming

 To learn about how to set up an Astra Streaming account and create a topic, see the [Astra Streaming QuickStart](https://docs.datastax.com/en/streaming/astra-streaming/getting-started/index.html).
 You can connect to your tenant with Pulsar or Kafka.
+For this demo, we will assume the tenant is connected to Pulsar.

 Once you have created a topic, note down the following information regarding the tenant and topic you want to connect to.

 1. Get the full name of the topic by going to `Namespace and Topics` and clicking the copy button next to the topic you just created.